-During the 1750s she ceased to be the king's mistress but retained considerable influence over the monarch.
+During the 1750s she ceased to be the King's mistress but retained considerable influence over the monarch.
 After moving to the ground floor of the main wing of the Palace in 1751, her role changed from that of mistress to that of confidante.
 She oversaw new construction projects and busied herself primarily with her patronage of the arts.
-In 1756 she backed the foundation of the royal porcelain factory at Sèvres, lent her support to the creation of Place Louis XV, now known as Place de la Concorde, and persuaded the king, with the help of her brother the Marquis de Marigny, to build the Petit Trianon.
+In 1756 she backed the foundation of the royal porcelain factory at Sèvres, lent her support to the creation of Place Louis XV, now known as Place de la Concorde, and persuaded the king, with the help of her brother the Marquess of Marigny, to build the Petit Trianon.
 Madame de Pompadour had a fondness for truffle soup, chocolate and champagne, but was also just as keen to nourish her intellect.
 In 1751 she supported the publication of the first two volumes of Diderot and d'Alembert's Encyclopaedia.

 Two years later, in 1753, Louis XV purchased the Hôtel d'Evreux – now known as the Elysée Palace – for her to use as a place to stay while visiting Paris.
 Thereafter she split her time between the capital and the Palace of Bellevue, in Meudon.
 She died of tuberculosis at the age of just 42, passing away at Versailles in 1764.
 The King was greatly affected by the end of this "twenty-year friendship".